 If you’d like to work for the City of Portland, there are a lot of great opportunities available!
 Click here for more information about Portland government jobs.
 For additional job opportunities in Portland and nearby areas, click here to see what’s currently listed on Indeed.

-Portland is served by 9 public school districts comprising 171 schools, and 88 private schools.
-The largest public school district is Portland Public Schools, which is made up of 85 schools.
+Portland is served by 9 public school districts comprising 171 schools plus there are 85+ private schools in Portland!
+The largest public school district is Portland Public Schools which is made up of 85 schools.
 Students in Portland receive test scores 3% above the national average, and the high school graduation rate is 6% higher than the national average.
 The student/teacher ratio in Portland is 19:1.
 Portland’s top schools include Skyline Elementary School, Winterhaven School, and Riverdale Grade School.

 Portland also has a great selection of higher education institutions.
 Portland State University has a student body of almost 30,000, making it the second largest university in the state.
 It is ranked among the top 15% of universities in the region, and has earned international recognition for its urban planning and MBA program.
 Students may also choose to enroll at Concordia University-Portland, Oregon Health & Science University or Portland Community College.
 Private universities in Portland include University of Portland, Reed College, and Lewis & Clark College.
 Average tuition costs in Portland are $29,620 for private colleges, $10,524 for in-state public colleges, and $24,885 for out-of-state students.
 The most common majors among Portland college students are Liveral Arts & Sciences, Curriculum & Instruction, and General Studies.

 Are you considering a move to the Portland area?
 Our highly trained, trustworthy movers are the best in Portland.
-Call PDX Movers today to get started on your free quote!
+Call the best Portland movers at PDX Movers today to get started on your free quote!